 This course surveys the major world religions.
 Hinduism, Buddhism, Judaism, Islam, and Christianity are included.
-The history of religions is covered, but the major emphasis is on current beliefs.
-Other topics may also be included, such as the nature of religion, tribal religion, and alternatives to religion.
+The history of religions is covered, but the major emphasis won current beliefs.
+Other topics may also be included.

+on current beliefs.
+Other topics may also be included, ich as the nature of religion, tribal religion, and alternatives to religion.
 (3 Lec.)